Skrekulko/cryptopals-crypto-challenges/README.md

   8. Key-Recovery Attacks on GCM with a Truncated MAC :x:
   9. Truncated-MAC GCM Revisited: Improving the Key-Recovery Attack via Ciphertext Length Extension :x:
   10. Exploiting Implementation Errors in Diffie-Hellman :x:

+## License
+Everything in this repository is released under the terms of the MIT License.
+For more information, please see the file "LICENSE".